mcdexio/mcdex-references/en/perpetual.md

 No matter trade with the AMM or with the order book, the effective leverage of the position is always the ```Position Value / Margin Balance``` and the maximum leverage to open position is ```1 / Initial Margin rate```

-However, the trader could set a “Target Leverage” when trading with the order book.
-The order book engine uses the target leverage to calculate the Position Margin and Order margin,also automatically cancel the orders that may push the position’s leverage above the target leverage.
+However, the trader could set a “Target Leverage” when trade with the order book.
+The order book engine uses the target leverage to calculate the Position Margin and the Order Margin and automatically cancel the orders that may push the position’s leverage above the target leverage.

 Remember that the target leverage is only a setting in the off-chain order book server.
 Even the trader sets low target leverage, the effective leverage of the on-chain position may be higher or lower than the target leverage.
 For example, the trader withdraws collateral tokens from the margin account, leading to the increase of the effective leverage.
 Another example, the profit of the position increases continuously, which results in an increase in the margin balance and the decrease of effective leverage.